 Children's Campus supports positive child development through quality care and education for approximately 95 infants, toddlers and preschool children.
 The Children's Campus also provides opportunities for teching fellowships and student internships in a variety of disciplines such as education, nursing, child development, psychology, and social work.
 Faculty and student research is encouraged to improve best practices in early care and education, and the facility serves as a site for observation to augment classroom instruction.
 The Children's Campus has been designed and staffed with highly qualified professionals in order to meet state and federal licensing and accreditation requirements and is supported by an advisory council of participating parents, faculty, and staff.

-Investing in Degreed Educational Attainment (SF SEED) is a fiscal incentive program designed to support early educators as they advance toward an associate’s or bachelor’s degree.
-Incentives are restricted to individuals who work at least 15 hours in a licensed child care center-based or family child care program and attend a two-year or four-year institution of higher learning.
-Not all who are eligible for SF SEED will receive an award.
-Applications are prioritized based on an applicant’s demonstrated commitment to degree attainment, progress toward degree and commitment to early childhood education.
+SF SEED (San Francisco Supporting Early Educator Degrees) is a fiscal incentive program for early child educators as they advance toward an associate’s or bachelor’s degree in early childhood education, as well as professional development within their current place of employment.
+SF SEED stipends are geared towards individuals who work at least 15 hours in a licensed child care center-based or family child care program and attend a two-year or four-year institution of higher learning.
+SF SEED is partnered with the Early Care & Workforce Registry where the SF SEED stipend application is based online at www.caregistry.org.

 The Family Acceptance Project is a community research, intervention and education initiative to study the impact of family acceptance and rejection on the health, mental health and well-being of lesbian, gay, bisexual and transgender (LGBT) youth.
 Results will be used to help families provide support for LGBT youth, to develop appropriate interventions, programs and policies, and to train providers to improve the quality of services and care they receive.
 The project is funded by The California Endowment, the Annie E. Casey Foundation, the Robert Wood Johnson Foundation, and individual donors.